Douglas A-1 Skyraider: United Kingdom

 The Royal Navy acquired 50 AD-4W early warning aircraft in 1951 through the Military Assistance Program.
 All Skyraider AEW.1s were operated by 849 Naval Air Squadron, which provided four-plane detachments for the British carriers.
 Flights from and took part in the Suez Crisis in 1956.
 778 Naval Air Squadron was responsible for the training of the Skyraider crews at RNAS Culdrose until July 1952.

-In 1960, the Fairey Gannet AEW.3 replaced the Skyraiders, using the AN/APS-20 radar of the Douglas aircraft.
+In 1960, the Fairey Gannet AEW.3 started to replace the RN's Skyraiders, which was equipped with the same AN/APS-20 radar fitted to the Douglas aircraft.
 The last British Skyraiders were retired in 1962.
-In the late 1960s, the AN/APS-20 radars from the Skyraiders were installed in Avro Shackleton AEW.2s of the Royal Air Force which were finally retired in 1991.
+In the late 1960s, the same AN/APS-20 radars taken from the Skyraiders were installed in Avro Shackleton AEW.2s of the Royal Air Force, which provided AEW coverage until being finally retired in 1991.

 Sweden

 Fourteen ex-British AEW.1 Skyraiders were sold to Sweden to be used by Svensk Flygtjänst AB between 1962 and 1976.
 All military equipment was removed and the aircraft were used as target tugs supporting the Swedish Armed Forces.